puck/catalystcloud-docs/source/getting-started/access.rst

 ###################################

 In the previous section, we learned about the various services available to Air New Zealand's cloud.
-Now we'll show you how to use access these services via the Air New Zealand dashboard.
+Now we'll show you how to use these services via the Air New Zealand dashboard.